TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 7/Proverbs 7.2.md

 ---

-Keep my commandments and live; And my law as the apple of thine eye.
+Keep my commandments and live!
+Guard my teaching as the apple of your eye.